johnazedo/financial-scraper/docs/modules/financial_scraper/overview.md

 - Collects data month by month across the entire year
 - Uses Beautiful Soup for HTML parsing
 - Saves data in a structured CSV format with customizable filename

+### TradingView Provider

+The `TradingViewProvider` class in `trading_view.py` scrapes stock information from the TradingView website:

+- Retrieves basic stock information from the Brazilian stock market (B3/BMFBOVESPA)
+- Collects company names, sectors, and logo image URLs
+- Uses Beautiful Soup for HTML parsing
+- Processes multiple stock tickers in a single run
+- Saves data in a CSV format with customizable filename

 ## Configuration Modules